LogoPatentFig AI

 4. Pre-Filing Validation: Implement a checklist that specifically audits for line weight consistency and margin compliance before the drawings are sent to foreign counsel.

-Automating CNIPA-Ready Figures with PatentFig
+Automating CNIPA-Ready Figures with PatentFig AI

 The manual effort required to adjust line weights or remove gradients from dozens of figures is a primary cause of burnout for IP paralegals and illustrators.
-This is where PatentFig streamlines the operation.
+This is where PatentFig AI streamlines the operation.

-By using AI-driven generation, PatentFig allows teams to transform engineering inputs directly into patent-ready line art that adheres to CNIPA’s technical specifications.
+By using AI-driven generation, PatentFig AI allows teams to transform engineering inputs directly into patent-ready line art that adheres to CNIPA’s technical specifications.
 The platform automatically enforces standard line thicknesses and removes the "visual noise" that often leads to objections in the Chinese patent office.

 A flowchart illustrating the workflow from raw technical concept to CNIPA-compliant patent figures.

-For complex system diagrams or multi-view mechanical drawings, PatentFig ensures that the visual style remains uniform across the entire set.
+For complex system diagrams or multi-view mechanical drawings, PatentFig AI ensures that the visual style remains uniform across the entire set.
 If an adjustment is needed—such as increasing the size of reference numerals to meet the 3.2mm threshold—it can be applied globally rather than on a per-image basis, drastically reducing the risk of human error.

 Future-Proofing Your IP Operations